virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Virginia criminal court records can also be accessed online through the Reporters Committee website.
 Here one can get information on how to obtain criminal court records and proceedings.
 Use the menu on the left side of the site for navigating to preferred resources.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating independently with no affiliations to any state government entity, such platform websites have the virtue of not being limited by geographical record availability and can often serve as a starting point for investigating a specific or several records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile